 Whatever I looked through, I just kept on looking and looking, sucking down another energy drink and firing up another handwarmer pack when the flesh became weak.
 In the end, it was Ma Nature, not my middle aged bod, that called it quits.
 Around 1am ground fog began to roll-in and the dew just got heavier and heavier.
 This is not uncommon for the area this time of year, and I dealt with the dew by cranking my Dewbuster to “10” (degrees above ambient) early in the evening.
 Not much you can do about fog though, leastways unless you have an X-ray telescope.
 I took a break and moseyed around the field annoying my fellow club members for a while till it became evident things would not get appreciably better.
 Thence to the Camry out on the access road for a quick trip back to town after a truly illuminating night.

 To the amazement of my friend Tom Clark and another onlooker, I had scope and astro-junk back in the Camry and was ready to roll in less than 30-minutes.
 One of the joys of a C8 is that not only does it save your back, it takes up little room in the vehicle (my OTA and CG5 head travel in one large Rubbermaid-style container), and is quick to get on or off the field when the weather gods change their minds.
-All done, I considered pointing the Toyota toward I-10 and home, but it was past 6pm already, and after consulting with Miss Dorothy via cell I decided it would be best to spend one last night in the motel and get a good night’s sleep and an early start.
+All done, I considered pointing the Toyota toward I-10 and home, but it was past 6pm already, and after consulting with Miss Dorothy via cell I decided it would be best to spend one last night in the motel and get a good night’s sleep (preceded by ample portions of Cable TV and the dadgum Rebel Yell, natch) and an early start.

 Links to this post: